lunasec-io/lunasec/README.md

 ![LunaSec Architecture Diagram](docs/static/img/security-model-overview.svg)

 ## Who is LunaSec for?
-LunaSec is designed to be used by anybody that needs to store sensitive information in a production web application.
+LunaSec is designed to be used by anybody that needs to store sensitive text for files in a production web application.
 Despite being built by Security Engineers, **LunaSec does not require security expertise to get started**.
 It's designed to be used by ordinary Software Engineers and Developers.